MalinYamato/chat/README.md

 production -- and thus, should therefore be regarded as a demo of how things work or may be done.
 This are stuff that I cannot do at my company.
 My job is to design automated trading systems in Asia and this stuff is totally unrelated to that.
 The installation and setup are therefore very very primitive at this point.

-No database!
+No standard database!
 I have a file based database solution where I store data as serialized JSON, pictures, IMs and vids using directory structures.
-For me to see all files on disk where I may redesign with ease as well as the speed to implement a write through cache for persistence are major factors behind my decision not to fall for the hype in getting a fancy MYSql or Postgre just because I can or to show off that I have.
-The file based solution also makes it easer to scale and handle safe persistence with coroutines using threads (go routines) without much efforts to protect critical regions and syncs.
-Also, it will be easer to just dump the s/w onto a server, chmod directories and hit run without waiting for the elephant to sit and serve, the DB.

 ### Screeshots